Why subscribe to Homo Vitruvius?

 I write in all genres, from poetry to fiction to essay to drama, and my concerns, through my life in literature and as a writer, reflect a regular engagement with history, society, and ideas, an engagement that produces, sometimes, political and cultural commentary as well.
 In all this, Homo Vitruvius serves a passionate dedication to the writing itself.
 To revise Wallace Stevens (“Not Ideas About the Thing But the Thing Itself”), not just words about the ideas but the words themselves.
 The writing isn’t just a vehicle to a destination, a means to an end — it’s a destination.
 I hope you’ll find the travel its own reward.

-My second Substack: American Samizdat.
+My second Substack

 “To warn against, prepare for, and persevere until.”